dylanjones248/Data-Science-Portfolio/README.md

 Here is a repository of data science projects completed for academic and self-learning purposes.
 These projects are presented in the form of Jupyter Notebooks.

-Tools: Python, Numpy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-learn
+Tools: Python, Numpy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-Learn

 ## [Carvana Price Predictor](https://github.com/dylanjones248/Data-Science-Portfolio/blob/main/Carvana%20Price%20Predictor.ipynb)